 The Company computes earnings per share under ASC 260-10, "Earnings Per Share".
 Basic net income (loss) per common share is computed using the weighted average shares outstanding.
 Diluted net income (loss) per common share is computed using the treasury stock method, which assumes that the proceeds to be received on exercise of outstanding stock options and warrants are used to repurchase shares of the Company at the average market price of the common shares for the year.
 Dilutive common stock equivalents consist of shares issuable upon the exercise of the Company's outstanding stock options and warrants.
-For both years ended December 31, 2020 and 2019, there were 3,599,793 shares of common stock underlying options and warrants excluded due to these instruments being anti-dilutive.
+For the years ended December 31, 2021 and 2020, there were 3,349,793 and 3,599,793, respectively, shares of common stock underlying options and warrants excluded due to these instruments being anti-dilutive.